Jasonchan35/ax_project_gen/doc/Why_Not_CMake.md

 ![Xcode](ScreenShots/CMake_xcode.png)

-As you can see CMake flattened all files in one single folder, for some project contains 100+ files, it makes virtual folders un-usable, of cause the project can compile without any problem, but the point to having IDE is make programmer's life easier not more painful !
+As you can see CMake flattened all files in one single folder, for some project contains 100+ files, it makes virtual folders un-usable, of cause the project can compile without any problem, but the point to having IDE is making programmer's life easier not more painful !

-And I also timing xcode project generation, even I don't generate project that often
+And I also do timing of xcode project generation, even I don't generate project that often

 | ax_gen        | CMake          |
 |---------------|----------------|
 |real	0m0.012s|real	0m10.830s|
 |user	0m0.005s|user	0m8.478s |
 |sys	0m0.005s|sys	0m3.049s |

+0.12 seconds vs 10 seconds - fair enough

 ## About Precompiled Header
 Precompiled Header (PCH) is a basic feature supported almost all compiler, which really can improve compile time.